Is Foot Washing An Act Of Worship?

-All that, just by washing the disciples feet, and by saying a few words.
+Jesus did all that, just by washing the disciples feet, and by saying a few words.
 So then, what was the whole point of Jesus washing the feet of the disciples?
-Was it the action performed, or was it the lessons taught?
+Was the focus on the action performed, or was the focus on the lessons taught?
 Jesus said; “For I gave you an example, that you should do as I did to you.”
-Are we supposed to wash feet, or are we supposed to treat people the way Jesus taught us to treat people?
+Are we supposed to wash feet, or are we supposed to humbly serve others?

 Are there any other commands found in the new testament that repeat the lessons learned here in this account, pertaining to how Christians should treat people?
 Of course there are.
-Are there any accounts in the new testament of Christians assembling together to wash feet?
+The scriptures are full of teachings about denying ourselves, and putting others first.
+Are there any other accounts in the new testament of Christians assembling together to wash feet?
 No there are not.

-For example; the parable of the lost sheep, teaches us the value of even one soul that is lost.
+For example; The parable of the lost sheep, teaches us the value of even one soul that is lost.
 But to learn that lesson, and to live by that principle, we don’t have to re-enact the parable.
-In other words; We don’t need to go out and buy a hundred sheep, and put them in a pasture, and then turn one loose, so that it gets lost, and then go out and find that lost sheep, so that we can rejoice with our friends.
+In other words; We don’t need to go out and buy a hundred sheep, and put them in a pasture, and see if any gets lost

 And likewise, we don’t need to re-enact the washing of the apostles’ feet, in order to learn the lesson’s and live by the principles that Jesus taught that evening.

-After the account of the foot washing, the apostle John goes on through chapters 14, 15, 16, and 17, telling us many other things that Jesus talked about, and taught.
+After the account of the foot washing, the apostle John goes on through chapters 14, 15, 16, and 17, telling us many other things that Jesus spoke about.
+And many lessons were taught.
 And then in chapter 18, verse 1, he writes; “When Jesus had spoken these words, He went forth with His disciples, over the ravine of the Kidron, where there was a garden, into which He Himself entered, and His disciples.”

 So after Jesus gave the instructions for the Lord’s supper, there was a lot of teaching, and discussion that took place, before they all went out to the Mount of Olives.